 Mozarthaus Vienna entrance at night with open door and illuminated facade.

-The entrance is located on Domgasse, a quiet street just steps from St. Stephen’s Cathedral.
-Show your ticket at the reception desk and you’ll be guided to the start of the exhibition.
-After a quick mandatory security check, you’ll receive your audio guide and begin exploring at your own pace.
+Your journey begins on Domgasse, a serene street close to St. Stephen's Cathedral.
+Present your ticket at the reception desk for guidance to the exhibition start point.
+Following a brief security check, you’ll receive an audio guide to begin exploring the historic space.

 Mozarthaus interior hallway with informational displays and framed pictures.